-Online search, e-commerce and related businesses face uncertainty related to future government regulation of the Internet through the application of new or existing federal, state and international laws.
-Due to the rapid growth and widespread use of the Internet, legislatures at the federal and state level have enacted and may continue to enact various laws and regulations relating to the Internet.
-Individual states may also enact consumer protection laws that are more restrictive than the ones that already exist.
+Companies engaging in online search, commerce and related businesses face uncertainty related to future government regulation of the Internet.
+Due to the rapid growth and widespread use of the Internet, legislatures at the federal and state levels have enacted and are considering various laws and regulations relating to the Internet.
+Individual states may also enact stricter consumer legislation that affects the conduct of our business.

 Furthermore, the application of existing laws and regulations to Internet companies remains somewhat unclear.
-For example, as a result of the actions of merchant advertisers in our network, we may be subject to existing laws and regulations relating to a wide variety of issues such as consumer privacy, gambling, sweepstakes, advertising, promotions, defamation, pricing, taxation, financial market regulation, quality of products and services, computer trespass, spyware, adware, child protection and intellectual property ownership and infringement.
-In addition, it is not clear whether existing laws that require licenses or permits for certain of our merchant advertisers' lines of business apply to us, including those related to insurance and securities brokerage, law offices and pharmacies.
-Existing federal and state laws that may impact the growth and profitability of our business include, among others:
+For example, as a result of the actions of merchant advertisers in our network, we may be subject to the application of existing laws and regulations relating to a wide variety of issues such as privacy, gambling, sweepstakes, promotions, financial market regulation, and intellectual property ownership and infringement.
+In addition, existing laws that regulate or require licenses or permits for certain businesses of merchant advertisers may be unclear in their application to our business, including those related to insurance and securities brokerage, law offices and pharmacies.
+Our business may be negatively affected by a variety of new or existing laws and regulations, which may expose us to substantial compliance costs and liabilities and may impede the growth in use of the Internet.
+The application of these statutes and others to the Internet search industry is not entirely settled.
+Further, several existing and proposed federal laws could have an impact on our business.
+The existing federal laws include, among others: